Frank R. Reid: Early political career

-He served as assistant United States attorney at Chicago 1908-1910.
+He served as assistant United States attorney at Chicago 1908–1910.

 He served as member of the State house of representatives in 1911 and 1912.

-He served as chairman of the Kane County Republican central committee 1914-1916.
+He served as chairman of the Kane County Republican central committee 1914–1916.

 Secretary of the League of Illinois Municipalities in 1916 and 1917.

+Congress

 Reid was elected as a Republican to the Sixty-eighth and to the five succeeding Congresses (March 4, 1923 – January 3, 1935).

 He served as chairman of the Committee on Flood Control (Sixty-ninth through Seventy-first Congresses).